jiangnianshun/django-mdict/doc/doc_en/doc_question.md

 chmod 777 db.sqlite3
 ```

+b.8.
+Delete the .cache folder under the root directory of django-mdict.

 23. django.db.utils.OperationalError: attempt to write a readonly database

 Change db.sqlite3 file to read and write permission.